 - Take precautions to protect your identity if a criminal gains access to your device or account.
 Immediately contact your financial institutions to place protections on your accounts, and monitor your accounts and personal information for suspicious activity.

 If you believe you or someone you know may have been a victim of elder fraud, contact your local FBI field office or submit a tip online.
-You can also file a complaint with the FBI’s Internet Crime Complaint Center.
+You can also file a complaint with the FBI’s Internet Crime Complaint Center at ic3.gov.

 When reporting a scam—regardless of dollar amount—include as many of the following details as possible: